Limited Liability Company – D.O.O.

 How are the members of the executive body appointed, dismissed and replaced?

-The Members of the executive body are appointed, dismissed and replaced by the resolution of the Shareholders’ Assembly.
+Members of the Supervisory board are appointed and dismissed by the Assembly.

 Is it possible to appoint corporate directors or must all directors be natural persons?